Interplay between Hubbard interaction and charge transfer energy in three-orbital Emery model: implication on cuprates and nickelates: Introduction

-In this work, we adopt the determinant quantum Monte Carlo (DQMC) method to systematically investigate the Emery model in the normal state in a wide range of local interactions, charge transfer energy, and doping levels in a lattice size larger than before~\cite{georges_dynamical_1996, de_medici_correlation_2009, weisse2008exact, lin1988pairing}.
-In particular, except for a broad range of the Cu local interaction $U_{dd}$, we extend the O site energy $\epsilon_p$ from the conventional charge transfer regime relevant for cuprates to the Mott-Hubbard regime in the Zaanen-Sawatzky-Allen scenario~\cite{zaanen_band_1985}.
+In this work, we adopt \py{the DQMC} method to systematically investigate the Emery model in the normal state in a wide range of local interactions, charge transfer energy, and doping levels \py{on} a lattice size larger than before~\cite{georges_dynamical_1996, de_medici_correlation_2009, weisse2008exact, lin1988pairing}.
+In particular, \py{in addition to} a broad range of the Cu local interaction $U_{dd}$, we extend the O site energy $\epsilon_p$ from the conventional charge transfer regime relevant to cuprates to the Mott Hubbard regime in the Zaanen-Sawatzky-Allen scenario~\cite{zaanen_band_1985}.
 Besides, we push the doping level to highly overdoped regime.

 This paper is organized as follows: Section~\ref{Model and Method} presents the three-orbital Emery model and the basic principle of DQMC methodology.
 Then in Section~\ref{sec:results}, we first analyze the density distribution and spectral functions to investigate the quasiparticle behavior and band renormalization.
 Subsequently, we examine the magnetic correlations to capture the essential collective behavior under different $U_{dd}$ and $\epsilon_p$ combinations.
 Finally, Section~\ref{sec:conclusion} summarizes our work.